tyiannak/pyAudioAnalysis/README.md

 *This doc contains general info.
 Click [here](https://github.com/tyiannak/pyAudioAnalysis/wiki) for the complete wiki*

 ## News
+ * If you like this library and [my articles](https://hackernoon.com/u/tyiannak), please support me at the hackernoon [ML Writer of the Year](https://noonies.tech/award/ml-writer-of-the-year)
  * Special issue in [Pattern Recognition in Multimedia Signal Analysis](https://www.mdpi.com/journal/applsci/special_issues/Multimedia_Signal), Deadline 30 November 2020
  * [2020-07-20] Related article: [How to Use Machine Learning to Color Your Lighting Based on Music Mood](https://hackernoon.com/how-to-use-machine-learning-to-color-your-lighting-based-on-music-mood-bi163u8l).
  * [2020-06-05] Read this article titled "Basic Audio Handling" for an intro to audio data handing, on [medium](https://medium.com/behavioral-signals-ai/basic-audio-handling-d4cc9c70d64d) or [hackernoon](https://hackernoon.com/audio-handling-basics-how-to-process-audio-files-using-python-cli-jo283u3y).